usnistgov/hyperspy_tutorial/instructions/index.rst

     Starting the Jupyter Notebook from the ``hyperspy_tutorial`` folder on Windows

-This will start the server, and automatically open a browser window (or new tab) to connect to the notebook server.
+Regardless if you used the bundle or Anaconda, once you start the notebook "server", it will automatically open a browser window (or new tab) to connect to the local server.
 Make sure to leave the terminal window open in the background, as closing it will shut down the notebook server.
 If everything has worked as expected, then you will see a representation of the directory structure within ``hyperspy_tutorial`` on the Notebook homepage.
-To create a new notebook, you can click the `New` button, and then specify the `Python 3` kernel to use (this tells the notebook to execute the cells using the version of Python you installed through Anaconda):
+If you do not, you can click through the file structure displayed on the page to get to the correct folder.
+To create a new notebook, you can click the `New` button, and then specify the `Python 3` kernel:

 ..  figure:: _static/anaconda_creating_a_notebook.png
     :width: 100 %